hbc/NGS_Data_Analysis_Course/sessionII/lessons/03_alignment_quality.md

 In our example, SAM entry above the CIGAR string listed is 149M which translates to 149 matches with the reference.

+## Mapping statistics

+While it is important to understand what is contained in the SAM file, it is very unlikely that you will ever need to manually look at it.
+Rather than looking at each read alignment, it can be more useful to evaluate statistics that give a general overview for the sample.
+One of the output files from the STAR aligner contains mapping statistics, let's take a closer look at `Mov10_oe_1.Log.final.out`):

 ## `samtools`

-While it is important to understand what is contained in the SAM file, it is very unlikely that you will ever need to manually look at it since we have tools that help us do this more efficiently.

-[SAMtools](http://samtools.sourceforge.net/) is one of these such tools and provides alot of functionality in dealing with SAM files.
+[SAMtools](http://samtools.sourceforge.net/) is a tool that provides alot of functionality in dealing with SAM files.
 SAMtools utilities include, but are not limited to, viewing, sorting, filtering, merging, and indexing alignments in the SAM format.
 In this lesson we will explore a few of these utilities on our alignment files.
 Let's get started by loading the `samtools` module:

 	module load seq/samtools/1.2